818diego/dalton_cleaningjob/README.md

 ## Description

 The **Dalton Cleaning Job** script is a resource for FiveM servers that allows players to perform vehicle cleaning jobs.
 Players can start the job, clean vehicles, and receive payments for their work.
+This is one of my first scripts, and I am still improving my practice.
+Any improvements for better performance are greatly appreciated.

 ## Features